benhamilto/obfuscated_card/README.md

-Just a simple program that prints a basic business card to the console.
+A program that prints a basic business card to the console.
 Looks at its own source and formats it along with contact information.
 The code is purposefully obfuscated and shortened to fit on the rear side of a business card.